arpitbatra123/personal-website/posts/ghosts-of-the-fallen-past.md

 I was very afraid and definitely prayed to Jesus although I am not a Christian because what I was doing was definitely how a lot of Hollywood horror movies start.

-I had a look at some of the graves and started clicking photos but the graves i found were very recent.
+I had a look at some of the graves and started clicking photos but the graves I found were very recent.
 The youtube video I saw showcased graves from the year 1800 so I decided to keep looking.

 If you’ve ever been to a hilly area, you must know that mountain slopes are made navigable by diving the region into step-like structures.